 The Company is essentially financed with its own capital and financial debt.
 The Company resorted to market financing through mortgage-backed loans or other means of funding to fund the acquisition of new investments.
-In addition, the Group issued bonds in 2015.
+In addition, the Group issued bonds in 2015 (see note 12).